-Visiting San Francisco for the first time can be overwhelming since it’s a small city that packs a lot into its 7×7 mile perimeter.
+Visiting San Francisco can be overwhelming since it’s a small city that packs a lot into its 7×7 mile perimeter.
 It’s a city of neighborhoods, where a certain area can feel like entering a different world.
 There are the popular tourist sights like Fisherman’s Wharf, Chinatown, and Alcatraz, but there are also many other interesting sights to see beyond these places.
 Here are some tips on seeing the best of the city that will give you a mix of the iconic tourist sights and lesser-visited destinations that deserve equal attention.
-This itinerary covers five days, but can cater to a long weekend as well by mix and matching days.
+This San Francisco itinerary for 5 days can also cater to a long weekend as well by mix and matching days.

 Before we get into the itinerary, here are a few notes on some common questions that people have before visiting the City by the Bay.

 Homelessness throughout the city is unfortunately a major issue throughout the city and can be quite disheartening to witness.
 Many homeless individuals struggle with mental issues, and/or drug addictions.
 If you respect their space, they will respect yours.

 If you’re curious about organizations that help the homeless, St. Anthony’s, Glide Memorial, and Raphael House are a few great places to start.

 Another common concern visitors have when they come to SF is how safe is the city?
 Like any mid-sized city there are parts that you should be extra vigilant in, especially during the night, including the following areas: Tenderloin, Civic Center, parts of the Mission (stay west of Mission Street), Western Addition, and areas of SOMA (around 6th and Mission).